Mount Rainier: the third most dangerous volcano in the country?

 Don't be fooled by Mount Rainier's silent beauty.
 When it erupts it could cause serious damage.

-Although Mount Rainier has not produced a significant eruption in the past 500 years, according to the U.S. Geological Survey, it remains among the most dangerous volcanic mountains in the United States along with its Cascade range sister Mount St. Helens.
+Although Mount Rainier has not produced a significant eruption in the past 500 years, according to the U.S. Geological Survey it remains among the most dangerous volcanic mountains in the United States along with its Cascade range sister Mount St. Helens.

-Because of its great height, frequent small earthquakes, active hydrothermal system, and extensive mantle of 26 glaciers, an eruption here could not only release lava but also create enough water to trigger huge mudflows that would swamp the densely populated surrounding lowlands, the USGS says on its website.
+Because of Mount Rainier’s great height, frequent small earthquakes, active hydrothermal system, and extensive mantle of 26 glaciers, an eruption here could not only release lava but also create enough water to trigger huge mudflows that would swamp the densely populated surrounding lowlands, the USGS says on its website.

 In 2007, scientists determined that the mountain was under-monitored relative to its potential danger, increasing the number of earthquake monitors on Rainier to nine.
 The volcano is now ringed with eight new GPS units to monitor the mountain’s movements and dotted with 21 small metal discs to gauge whether it changes shape.